lyaguxafrog/jam/README.md

 ```

 ## Why Jam?
+Jam is a library that provides the most popular AUTH* mechanisms right out of the box.

 | Library                               | JWT | White/Black lists for JWT | Serverside sessions | OTP | OAuth2 | Flexible config |
 |---------------------------------------|-----|---------------------------|--------------------|-----|--------|-------|
 | **Jam**                               | ✅   | ✅                         | ✅                  | ✅   | ⏳      | ✅     |